Devin-john/TrainingNotes/Week04/Day02/SortingAlgorithms.md

-Sure, here are explanations and Java implementations for Insertion Sort, Bubble Sort, Selection Sort, Merge Sort, and Quick Sort, along with their time and space complexities.

 ### Insertion Sort

 Insertion Sort builds the final sorted array one element at a time.
 It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.